openvinotoolkit/model_server/docs/llm/reference.md

 As it's in preview, this feature has set of limitations:

 - Limited support for [API parameters](./model_server_rest_api_chat.md#request),
-- Only completions and chat completions endpoints supported,
 - Only one node with LLM calculator can be deployed at once,
 - Lack of metrics,
 - Not all performance optimizations yet applied,
-- Improvements in stability and recovery mechanisms are also expected,
+- Improvements in stability and recovery mechanisms are also expected

 ## References:
 - [Chat Completions API](./model_server_rest_api_chat.md)